 It is the story of part of Ned’s life, his trial and his execution.
 It is also the story of pure political power and about men who were prepared to go to any lengths to protect their positions and to deflect attention from their own activities.
 It is also a story about today and tomorrow, for as long as men strive to rule and put their own interests ahead of the community: dishonesty, injustice and exploitation will become the order of the day.

-It is also the story of a mother who is serving a three year goal sentence with hard labour in the same goal as her son, Ned, who is awaiting execution.
+It is also the story of a mother who is serving a three year prison sentence with hard labour in the same prison as her son, Ned, who is awaiting execution.
 However, she cannot go to him, help him or comfort him in any way.

 Members were affected by this presentation of the Ned Kelly story.
 The harsh treatment of Ned and his lawyers by Redmond Barry; dubious documents submitted as evidence and the like.